aws-samples/lambda-refarch-fileprocessing/README.md

 [Template Two](https://s3.amazonaws.com/awslambda-reference-architectures/file-processing/lambda_file_processing_update.template)
 does the following:

--   Configures the S3 bucket to send notifications to the event-manifold-topic when objects are created.
+-   Configures the S3 bucket to send notifications to the trigger bucket when objects are created.

 ## Instructions